canonical/edgex-ekuiper-snap/README.md

 The `/var/snap/edgex-ekuiper/current/etc` directory contains the configuration files of eKuiper.
 These include the basic server configuration, as well as configurations such as for sources, sinks, and connections.

+### Configuration overrides
+The Snap provides an interface to set environment variables for the eKuiper Daemon.

+> **Example**
+> ```bash
+> # enable eKuiper's debug mode
+> snap set edgex-ekuiper config.kuiper.basic.debug=true
+>
+> # change EdgeX's default port
+> snap set edgex-ekuiper config.edgex.default.port=1111
+>
+> snap restart edgex-ekuiper
+> ```

+For more details on Snap options, please refer to EdgeX [config overrides] documentation.
+To learn more about the supported environment variables, please consult the eKuiper [configuration] documentation.

 ### Work with App Service Configurable filtering:
 Instead of subscribing to all EdgeX events, eKuiper can be configured to subscribe to events filtered by EdgeX App Service Configurable.